-Jack's expertise extends to the Fair Labor Standards Act, Medicaid & Medicare, Social Security benefits, the Affordable Care Act, Medicare For All and single-payer systems, disability employment, political economy, and labor and trade unionist policy.
+Jack's knowledge extends to the Fair Labor Standards Act, Medicaid & Medicare, Social Security, the Affordable Care Act, Medicare For All and single-payer systems, disability employment, and labor policy.

 Jack is a Washington, DC metro area native.
 He is a graduate of James Madison University and earned a BS in Health Services Administration.
 He is a member the National Writers Union (UAW 1981).
 His work has appeared in Truthout, Jacobin, The Guardian, CounterPunch, and The Nation.

 In his spare time, Jack enjoys working on screenplays and comedy sketches, creating art and painting, and playing banjo and guitar.